marcfrei/scion-time-misc/misc/ec2/README.md

 ## Overview
 This repository contains a portion of the code needed to reproduce the measurements presented in the Everdeen paper **(TODO: add link)**.
 All measurements in the paper are fully reproducible, and the code has been organized across two separate repositories.
-- **[This repository](https://github.com/netsec-ethz/everdeen-eval-wnb)**.
+- **[WNB evaluation](https://github.com/netsec-ethz/everdeen-eval-wnb)**.
 It allows simulating A2A and WNB on Internet topologies and enables reproducing the measurements for Figures 3–6, Figures 9–13, and Table 3 from the paper.
-- **[DOSC evaluation](https://github.com/netsec-ethz/everdeen-eval-dosc)**.
+- **[This repository](https://github.com/netsec-ethz/everdeen-eval-dosc)**.
 It allows evaluating DOSC’s robustness to volumetric DDoS attacks and enables reproducing the measurements for Figure 8 from the paper.

 ## Setup
 #### The following tools need to be installed: